json420/degu/doc/degu.base.rst

       ...
     degu.base.OverFlowError: received 10 bytes, expected 9

-    Note that you can only iterate through a :class:`BodyIter` can only be iterated through once.
+    Note that you can only iterate through a :class:`BodyIter` once.
 If you try to iterate through it a further time, a :exc:`BodyClosedError` will be raised.

     .. attribute:: source